HardstuckGuild/GW2-Tooltips.js/README.md

 	- character level
 	- character stats
 	- trait interactions
+	- currently active weapon-set
 	- usable with multiple contexts with separate values for all of the above
 - Cycleable skill-chains

-To archive all of the functionality we use our own proprietary API as opposed to the official GW2 API.
+To achieve all of the functionality we use our own proprietary API as opposed to the official GW2 API.

 ## Normal usage